larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 moderation actions when administrators are not responsive.
 In particular, moderators should give WG chairs every opportunity to manage what may be difficult and contentious debates within their groups.
-Within these guidelines, it is left to moderators' judgement to determine when they must act.
+Within the bounds of this principle, it is left to moderators' judgement to determine when they must act.
 {{appeals}} discusses the handling of disagreements.

 Moderators are administrators for IETF